Cancer-causing volatile organic compounds

-A 2006 U.S. Geological Survey study of groundwater and drinking water wells found VOCs in 90 of 98 aquifers tested nationwide, with the most frequent detections in California, Nevada, Florida and the New England and mid-Atlantic states.
+A 2006 U.S. Geological Survey study of groundwater and drinking water wells found VOCs in 90 of 98 aquifers tested nationwide, with the most frequent detections in California, Florida, Nevada and the New England and mid-Atlantic states.
 Some groundwater samples were contaminated with more than one VOC.

 Is there a safe level of VOCs in water?

 For most individual VOCs, limits that pose the one-in-a-million cancer risk defined by the California public health goals or the EPA are adequate.
 But the levels of some VOCs, such as trichloroethylene, need to be more strict to protect children.